Multi-Company Customer & Vendor Payments in Microsoft Dynamics AX: Part I

 Notice that in this example the vendor Property Management is set up separately for each legal entity and the vendor accounts are NOT linked in the Global Access Book.
 To utilize this method of AP payments across multiple companies, you will need to (a) separately select each vendor (in each company) and settle their open invoices separately or (b) Create Payment Proposal for each legal entity.

 Example 2: Same scenario, same facts.
 In this scenario, however, Centralized Payments has been set up, AND the Property Management vendor account in all the legal entities have been linked in the Global Address Book.
 The vendor account numbers do not need to be the same, but they must be linked.
-(We will cover this in upcoming blog titled Multi-Company Customer and Vendor Payments – Part 3 Centralized Payments.)
+(We will cover this in an additional blog titled Multi-Company Customer and Vendor Payments – Part 3 Centralized Payments.)

 The AP Payment Journal would be: